sitdh/de-github-etl/week2.data-modeling-2/README.md

 ![Collection](./resources/all-collections.png)

-1. To explore data that saved into collection by select collectioon name information in that collection will be listed as image that showsn below
+1. To explore data that saved into collection by select collectioon name information in that collection will be listed as image that shown below
 ![Explore data](./resources/data-ingestion.png)

 ## Data Collections